About the Center for Indian Country Development

 - Enhance a better understanding of homeownership impacts and opportunities for American Indian, Alaska Native, and Native Hawaiian individuals and communities.

-- Explore synergies between federal agencies with responsibility for native housing and homeownership programs, tribal leaders, and mortgage finance institutions, including the native CDFIs, “shining a light” on successful projects and innovative tools, as well as funding gaps and bureaucratic barriers to homeownership.
+- Explore synergies around Native housing and homeownership programs with federal agencies, tribal leaders, and mortgage finance institutions, including the Native CDFIs, to address funding gaps and bureaucratic barriers to homeownership.

-- Highlight effective educational and training programs for American Indian, Alaska Native, and Native Hawaiian children and adults.
+- Highlight effective educational and training programs for American Indian, Alaska Native, and Native Hawaiian children and adults, as well as educational funding gaps in Indian Country and potential solutions.

-- Analyze data on Indian Country K-12 and higher educational systems.
+- Analyze data on Indian Country K-12 and higher educational systems, and explore synergies between early childhood development and Native language.